leoren17/NOTES/Data-Structures.md

 // use toString() and join("seperator") to return a string representation let text = arr.join(" and ");

 // use the spread operator (...) to combine arrays let newArr = [1, 2, ...oldArr, 9, 10];

 // use indexOf() to check position of ele in arr; doesn't exist returns -1 let index = arr.indexOf(ele);

 // use every(), forEach(), map() to iterate through elements in an array
+// use reverse() to reverse array

+// use map(callbackFn)

 ```
 ---
 ### Objects
+- collections of key-value (property-data) pairs
+- does not maintain an ordering to stored keys like arrays do
 ```
 const obj = {
   123: "",